Harbor Beach, MI

 10 people

-As of 2023, 0.444% of Harbor Beach, MI residents (7 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.444% of Harbor Beach, MI residents (7 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Harbor Beach, MI was 0.573%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Harbor Beach, MI compared to that of it's neighboring and parent geographies.